Maryland Weather: Light Winds & Sunshine

 A weak system passes through the region tonight with clouds and a threat for a few showers.

 Lows in the low 40s.
-Sunday sees an early shower threat but skies go partly sunny.READ MORE: Lamar Jackson Scooters Around Morgan State, Apprentices At Chick-fil-A
+Sunday sees an early shower threat but skies go partly sunny.READ MORE: Maryland Weather: Rain Clearing & Sunshine Returns

 The breeze will be quite noticeable on Sunday with highs near 50.